Home bowel cancer screening

 The benefits of self-testing for bowel cancer measure is an easy-to-use bowel cancer test.
 Our kit enables you to carry out a medical quality screening check in the privacy of your own home.

-The measure test is fast, hygienic and discreet and it works by detecting blood in stool samples – providing accurate results which gives you a greater understanding of how your own body is working.
+The measure Bowel Health test is fast, hygienic and discreet and works by detecting invisible blood in stool samples.
+It provides accurate results that give you a greater understanding of your gastrointestinal health.